coder/code-server/ci/README.md

 7. Publish the release
    1. CI will automatically grab the artifacts and then
       1. Publish the NPM package
-      2. Publish the AMD64 docker image
+      2. Publish the Docker Hub image
-      3. Publish the ARM64 docker image
 8. Update the homebrew and AUR packages

 ## dev